dhthwy/r/README.md

 Wasted 6 fucking years on someone who wouldn't even muster a plan for a cup of coffee.

+Excuses turned to be bullshit two-faced lies.
+That's what I gathered from them.

 None of these are issues for the people you truly care for.
 You blessed them.
 Cursed me.

 You'll never understand though.